 - Go to Plugins –> Add New

 - Choose the Upload option (near the top of the page).

 - Click browse and select the zip file for WooMultistore.

 3) Plugin Install – Manual Plugin Installation – Top↑

 - If you wish to control the placement and process of installing a WordPress Plugin.

 - If your server does not permit automatic installation of a WordPress Plugin.

 - The WordPress Plugin is not in the official WordPress Plugin Directory.

 - Download the archive to your computer.

 - Extract the Plugin files and folders to your desktop.
 You can download them elsewhere, but the desktop is recommended.

 - Using your FTP program, upload the Plugin folder to the wp-content/plugins directory in your WordPress online instance.

-- Go to Network Dashboard, access the Plugins screen and find the newly uploaded WooCommerce Multistore in the list.
+- Go to Network Dashboard, access the Plugins page and find the newly uploaded WooCommerce Multistore in the list.

 5. Click Network Activate Plugin to enable the code.

 4) Basic Description – Top↑

 The plugin facilitates an easy way to manage and publish products across several WordPress WooCommerce stores using sub domains, sub directories or different domains.
 The stock management is provided automatically, but global stock management can also be turned off.
 Here are few of the plugin’s main features:

 - Any product can be replicated across the network, making it available on any or all of your stores.
 This ensures the information is consistent across your different stores.
 You can replicate single products or replicate products in bulk.

 - Unique product stock management for an easy inventory evaluation.

 - Product management is available on the main product and site.
 However, it’s possible to also update or adjust product data on other sites.
 You choose if the replicated product should be updated when updating the main product.

 - You get a main WooCommerce Orders page that displays all orders from all stores.